pearcej/cpp4python/_sources/Turtles/introduction.rst

 For C++, a library titled C-Turtle is used to provide an equivalent of Python's Turtles.
 It acts as a close replacement to provide easy to use graphics to C++, while maintaining the objects and commands you might be used to in Python.
-It was developed by Jesse Walker at Berea College during the summer of 2019.
+It was developed by Jesse Walker-Schadler at Berea College during the summer of 2019.

 Below is a side-by-side comparison of the two versions, C++ and Python, which should do